 Whether you’re looking to preemptively protect your joints, suffer from conditions like arthritis, or feel the effect of heavy lifts or long runs, a joint supplement may be a great addition to your daily regimen.
 With an eclectic variety of ingredients on the market that may mitigate inflammation and joint pain, the only decision you’ll have to make is which one you want to utilize to optimize your joint health.

-With inflammation and joint pain being a significant issue for gymgoers, runners, and elderly folks, there is a plethora of options available to choose from.
+With inflammation and joint pain being significant issues for gymgoers, runners, and elderly folks, there is a plethora of options available to choose from.
 Ingredients like turmeric, omega-3 fatty acids, chondroitin, and CBD may have beneficial properties that allow you to participate in your favorite activities without a ton of pain in your joints.
-This list provides pills, oils, and topicals for you to choose from to allow you to select the supplement that makes the most sense for your lifestyle.
+This list provides pills, oils, and topicals for you to choose from to allow you to select the supplement that makes the most sense for your goals and lifestyle.

 Do I need to take a supplement to cure my joint pain?